tmhsplb/opiddailydoc/docs/Infrastructure.md

 The sample project uses the Visual Studio MVC5 project template and makes use of Katana OWIN middleware for user authentication.
 The use of Katana is built into the ASP.NET Identity 2.0 provider used by the project template, as is explained in the CodeProject article.

-On the Properties page of the Visual Studio project remember to select Local IIS as the server and click the Create Virtual Directory button to set
+On the Properties page of the Visual Studio project, remember to select Local IIS as the server and click the Create Virtual Directory button to set

      http://localhost/OpidDaily